alexchaomander/semantic-kernel-examples/README.md

-# semantic-kernel-examples
-Examples using the Semantic Kernel in Python
+Examples using the [Semantic Kernel](https://github.com/microsoft/semantic-kernel) in Python

 # Get Started with Semantic Kernel ⚡